-Central air conditioning systems may not be a viable solution for your house, or they may not be the best choice for your particular needs.
+Ductless Air Conditioner systems may be a viable solution for your house, or they may be the best choice for your particular needs.

-You have the option of placing a window unit, a portable air conditioner, or a ductless air conditioner heat pump system combo.
+You have the option of placing a window unit, a portable air conditioner, or a central air conditioner system furnace combo.

 What’s the difference?

 A small window air conditioning unit is a compact, portable air conditioner that is designed to fit in your living room window.
 It is only intended to cool down one area at a time.

 A portable air conditioning unit is similar but not identical.
 It provides a single zoned cooling by sitting on the floor and using a duct to exhaust hot air either through a window or door.

 As these units absorb humidity from the surrounding air, you must empty the condensate water pan on a regular basis if you are using one of these cooling systems.